<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Uncategorized]]></category>

-<guid isPermaLink="false">http://www.dickforsman.com/2011/09/12/hybrid-harriers-on-the-move-%e2%80%93big-way/</guid>
+<guid isPermaLink="false">http://www.dickforsman.com/2017/04/07/raptors-in-focus-was-selected-the-book-of-the-month-in-jan-2017-by-british-birds/</guid>

 ]]></content:encoded>